ElegantTeam/ETBluetoothPrinterManager/README.md

 - (void)didFailConnectPeripheral;
 ```
 ### Recent Peripherals
-You can get the recent paired peripherals in the discovered Peripherals of filtering through filtering.
+You can get the recent matched peripherals in the filtered Peripherals  which discovered.
 ```
 self.pairedDevices = [self.manager recentConnectedPeriplerals:filters];
 ```